Small lymphocytic lymphoma (SLL)

-After treatment, many people have a period of time with no signs of active disease, which is known as remission.
+After treatment, many people have a period of time with no signs of active disease known as remission.
 If the lymphoma comes back, it can be treated again.
 This can give another period of remission and the lymphoma can often be controlled in this way for many years.

 Chemotherapy is the use of anti-cancer (cytotoxic) drugs to destroy cancer cells.
-It is an important treatment for small lymphocytic leukaemia and can often get the lymphoma into remission.
+It is an important treatment for small lymphocytic lymphoma and can often get it into remission.

-Chemotherapy is often given in combination with a drug called rituximab (Mabthera®), which is a monoclonal antibody that targets B-cells.
+Chemotherapy is often given in combination with a drug called rituximab (Mabthera ®), a monoclonal antibody that targets B-cells.

-Cyclophosphamide and fludarabine can be given on their own or in combination (as FC).
+Fludarabine and cyclophosphamide can be given on their own, but are usually given together (as FC).
 They can be given as tablets or as an injection into a vein.
-Sometimes the monoclonal antibody rituximab is given with fludarabine and cyclophosphamide.
-This is called FCR chemotherapy.
+A monoclonal antibody called rituximab may be given in combination with FC chemotherapy.
+This is called FCR or RFC treatment.

-Bendamustine is sometimes used.
+Bendamustine is sometimes used to treat SLL.
 It’s given as a drip into a vein (intravenously).

 Monoclonal antibody therapy

-Rituximab is a monoclonal antibody used to treat small lymphocytic lymphoma.
-It's given as a drip into a vein (intravenous infusion).
+Rituximab destroys B-cells.
+A nurse gives it as a drip into a vein (intravenous infusion).
 It is usually given with fludarabine and cyclophosphamide (as FCR).

-Alemtuzumab is another monoclonal antibody that is sometimes used.
-It can be given as a drip into a vein (intravenous infusion) or as an injection under the skin (subcutaneous injection).
+Alemtuzumab destroys B-cells and T-cells.
+A nurse gives it as a drip into a vein (intravenous infusion) or as an injection under the skin (subcutaneous injection).

 Stem cell treatment (transplants)

 Some people with lymphoma may have treatments using their own stem cells or stem cells from a donor.
 Stem cells are early blood cells that develop into all the other types of blood cell.
 This treatment is not suitable for everyone and is not done routinely.
-Doctors take into account a person's general health and fitness before recommending them.
+Doctors take into account a person's general health and fitness when planning treatment.

 Some people have some of their own stem cells collected and stored.
-This allows them to have higher doses of chemotherapy to destroy the lymphoma cells.
+This allows them to have higher doses of chemotherapy.
 After the chemotherapy, their stem cells are returned by a drip (like a blood transfusion) to help their blood cells recover from the effects of chemotherapy.
-This is called high-dose treatment with stem cell support.
+This is called high-dose chemotherapy with stem cell support.

 Some people may have treatment using stem cells from another person (a donor).
 This is called a donor (allogeneic) stem cell transplant.